 Knight returned to bed and left his fair lady battling alone once again.

-The rising sun always made things feel better.
-The knight looked across to Fair Lady and they shared a smile.
+The rising sun made things feel better.
+The knight looked at Fair Lady and they shared a smile.
 Another successful night.

 The beast was gurgling and giggling.
 They rolled their eyes and leaped out of bed.
 Knight picked up the beast, gave him a big cuddle and flew him around the room like an eagle.
-The beast squealed and smirked and in an instant, the battles were forgotten.
+The beast squealed and beamed.
+In an instant, the battles were forgotten.

 ‘Eleven’ she said.

-When the knight returned from the mine, darkness came over the land.
+When Knight returned from the mine, darkness came over the land.
 The beast was slumbering.
-The knight and his fair lady prepared for battle for they knew the beast would soon wake.
+Knight and Fair Lady prepared for battle for they knew the beast would soon wake.